-The Christmas period is fast approaching and all holiday thoughts start to turn towards taking a trip somewhere that’ll ensure festive fun aplenty.
-Xmas markets provide the perfect opportunity to combine visiting a new city with getting a dose of Chrimbo cheer, though with so many to choose from around Europe and beyond, the hardest part is actually deciding where to go.
+Christmas is fast approaching but there's still time to book a last minute trip to somewhere that’ll ensure festive fun aplenty.
+Xmas markets provide the perfect opportunity to combine visiting a new city with getting a dose of Chrimbo cheer, though having so many to choose from around Europe and beyond, the hardest part is actually deciding where to go.

 It’s widely thought that the first ever Christmas tree was put up in Riga way back in 1510, so Latvia’s capital certainly has years of Xmas celebrations to call upon.
 With separate markets perfectly situated in city centre locations on the Doma Iaukums and Livu Iaukums squares as well as in Esplenade Park, the sheer amount of stalls and attractions will keep you occupied for the majority of your stay.